MovingBlocks/TempDoc/Codebase-Structure.md

 * Some compiler settings will be tweaked, such as "Make Automatically"
 * [[Annotations]], which are used extensively in the project, will get some special consideration when IntelliJ looks at whether code is used or not

-The biggest architectural piece of the engine is our [[Entity System|Entity System Architecture]] which powers just about everything, much more than just creatures (typical considered "movable entities" or "mobs")
+The biggest architectural piece of the engine is our [[Entity System|Entity System Architecture]] which powers just about everything, much more than just creatures (typically considered "movable entities" or "mobs")

 Facades
 ---------